 Solar panels are designed to convert energy from the sun into electricity via the use of photovoltaic technology: When the sun’s rays hit the panels, semiconductors turn the energy into electrons of direct current (DC) electricity.

 The DC power is then fed into an inverter, which transforms the direct current power into alternating current (AC), enabling it to become a source of electrical power that feeds into the electrical panel of your house.

 What happens after the power feeds into the electrical panel?

 A bi-directional meter measures the power your solar system produces.
 Excess energy flows into the grid, where it is managed on a comprehensive scale.
-Meanwhile, your utilities meter moves backwards as your energy consumption reverses, resulting in a credit on your utilities bill.
+Meanwhile your utilities meter moves backward as your energy consumption reverses, resulting in a credit on your utilities bill.